Stonewall Jackson High School (Shenandoah County, Virginia): History

+Naming controversy

-On July 9, 2020, the Shenandoah County School Board voted to change the school's name, as it was originally named for Thomas "Stonewall" Jackson, a Civil War general who fought for the Confederacy.
-The school board also voted to change the name of Ashby-Lee Elementary School and to remove the "Rebel" mascot from North Fork Middle School.
+On July 9, 2020, the Shenandoah County School Board voted to change the school's name from "Stonewall Jackson High School" to "Mountain View High School."
+As Stonewall Jackson High School, it was named for Thomas "Stonewall" Jackson, a Civil War general who fought for the Confederacy.
+At the same time, the school board also voted to change the name of Ashby-Lee Elementary School and to remove the "Rebel" mascot from North Fork Middle School.
 This was part of the Board's next steps for a resolution condemning racism and affirming the division's commitment to an inclusive school environment for all.
 Residents circulated petitions both for and against the name changes.
 One petition in support of the name changes garnered more than 2,000 signatures, while another petition against the name changes garnered more than 3,000 signatures.
-Committees made up of parents, citizens, staff, and students presented recommendations for new names and mascots to the School Board in December 2020, with a School Board vote at the January 14, 2021 meeting, 6-0, in favor of changing the name of the school to Mountain View High School.
+Committees made up of parents, citizens, staff, and students presented recommendations for new names and mascots to the School Board in December 2020, with a School Board vote at the January 14, 2021, meeting, 6–0, in favor of changing the name of the school to Mountain View High School.

-On June 10, 2022, after three school board members running on a platform against teaching Critical Race Theory in schools were elected, a vote to restore the Stonewall Jackson name was defeated in a 3-3 vote.
+On June 10, 2022, after three school board members running on a platform against teaching Critical Race Theory in schools were elected, a vote to restore the Stonewall Jackson name was defeated in a 3–3 vote.